As COVID-19 vaccine mandates rise, religious exemptions grow

 In the states, mask and vaccine requirements vary, but most offer exemptions for certain medical conditions or religious or philosophical objections.
 The use of such exemptions, particularly by parents on behalf of their schoolchildren, has been growing over the past decade.

-The allowance was enshrined in the federal Civil Rights Act of 1964, which says employers must make reasonable accommodations for employees who object to working requirements because of “sincerely held” religious beliefs.
+The allowance was enshrined in the federal Civil Rights Act of 1964, which says employers must make reasonable accommodations for employees who object to work requirements because of “sincerely held” religious beliefs.

-A religious belief does not have to be recognized by organized religion, and it can be new, unusual, or “seem illogical or unreasonable to others,” according to rules laid out by the Equal Employment Opportunity Commission.
+A religious belief does not have to be recognized by an organized religion, and it can be new, unusual or “seem illogical or unreasonable to others,” according to rules laid out by the Equal Employment Opportunity Commission.
 But it can’t be founded solely on political or social ideas.

 That puts employers in the position of determining what is a legitimate religious belief and what is a dodge.